Sampling the ouzo tradition of Plomari

 Barbayanni distillery & museum

-The World of Ouzo museum will take you on a journey of modern and traditional ouzo production in small handmade copper stills.
-You will find historical artefacts of more the 120 years of production and learn why the ouzo here is double distilled for nine hours at a time.
+The World of Ouzo Μuseum will take you on a journey of modern and traditional ouzo production in small handmade copper stills.
+You will find historical artefacts of more than 120 years of production and learn why the ouzo here is double distilled for nine hours at a time.

-- Both museums are found on the main road from Mytilini town to Plomari.
+- Both museums are found on the main road from Mytilene town to Plomari.

 - You can take a taxi or walk 1.7km between the museums.

-- Plomari can be reached by bus from Mytilini town.
+- Plomari can be reached by bus from Mytilene town.

-From Mytilini town to the World of Ouzo Museum:
+From Mytilene town to the World of Ouzo Museum:

 - By car or taxi: 37km (50mins)